roopsBee/bee-stack-blog-astro/src/content/blog/escaping-tutorial-hell.md

 ## Learning to Embrace Cognitive unease

 Naturally, having to work out what I had to do at every step took a lot more time and a lot more energy.
 What I thought would take 1 week to complete an exercise, actually took a month.
 I would always underestimate the time it took for me to complete things.
 And this is OK.
-Took me a while to realise this, but learning programming takes time.
-Of course it doesn’t help with all the marketing and nonsense touted around on the interwebs about learning to program in ‘4 WEEKS!’ or ‘how i learned python in 1 WEEK!’ .
+Took me a while to realise this, but <span class="font-bold text-teal-400">learning programming takes time.</span> Of course it doesn’t help with all the marketing and nonsense touted around on the interwebs about learning to program in ‘4 WEEKS!’ or ‘how i learned python in 1 WEEK!’ .

 Rest assured, the vast majority of people took many months if not years to get to grips with just the fundamentals.
 Don’t be discouraged if your progress isn’t as fast as you would have hoped.
 It’s a marathon, not a sprint.
 Consistent and steady practice will get you there.

-Now it still is a marathon though it’s good start on with a nice few walks.
-Choose the path of cognitive unease once you’ve had a few strolls.
-Find a balance between difficulty and enjoyment.
-And go slower, it’s fine.
+Now it still is a marathon, though it’s good start on with a nice few walks.
+Choose the path of cognitive unease once you’ve had a few strolls. <span class="font-bold text-green-400">Find a balance between difficulty and enjoyment.</span> And go slower, it’s fine.

 ## Is there really a tutorial hell?
 Is it not all just part of the process?